coreos/fedora-coreos-pipeline/HACKING.md

 test uploading to S3 as part of your pipeline development, you need to create a credentials config as a secret within OpenShift.

-First create a file with your secret content:
+First create files with your secret content:

 ```
+mkdir dir
-cat <<'EOF' > /path/to/upload-secret
+cat <<'EOF' > dir/config
 [default]
 aws_access_key_id=keyid
 aws_secret_access_key=key
 EOF
+echo keyid > dir/accessKey
+echo key > dir/secretKey
 ```

+We expose it in different ways (as an AWS config file and as direct fields) because those credentials are used both directly as Jenkins credentials (which use the direct fields) and by e.g. `cosa`, which accepts an AWS config file.

 Then create the secret in OpenShift:

 ```
-oc create secret generic aws-fcos-builds-bot-config --from-file=config=/path/to/upload-secret
+oc create secret generic aws-fcos-builds-bot-config --from-file=dir
 ```

 We also have a second AWS config that can be used for running kola